-Panel C shows the parameters that we vary across simulations: (1) the percentage of variance in student gain scores explained by school performance; (2) the relative magnitude of the principal-by-school match effect; and (3) the correlation between principal quality and the fixed school effect.
-For the magnitude of the school performance effect, we test scenarios where schools are responsible for 5% or 10% of the total variance in student achievement growth, which corresponds roughly to the range found using variance decomposition methods for math and reading scores in Tennessee and New York City.3 Across the simulations, we hold constant the relative importance of the principal (45%) of the variance of the school performance effect), school (45%), and random shock (10%), but we vary how much of the principal effect is the fixed component (δ_i) versus the match component (α{is}) .4 Specifically, we test models where there is no match effect, where the match effect is roughly one-quarter of the total principal effect, and where the match effect is slightly larger than the stable principal effect.
-Finally, we examine different correlations (0.4, 0, and -0.4) between the fixed principal and school effects, where a positive correlation means that effective principals are more likely to work in effective schools.
+Panel C shows the parameters that we vary across simulations: (1) the relative magnitude of the principal-by-school match effect and (2) the correlation between principal quality and the fixed school effect.
+Across the simulations, we hold constant the relative importance of the principal (45% of the variance of the school performance effect), school (45%), and random shock (10%), but we vary how much of the principal effect is the fixed component (δ_j) versus the match component (α{js}).8 Specifically, we test models where there is no match effect and where the match effect is slightly larger than the stable principal effect.
+We also explored an intermediate case with a small match effect, but omit those results for parsimony.9 Second, we examine different correlations (0.4, 0, and -0.4) between the fixed principal and school effects, where a positive correlation means that effective principals are more likely to work in effective schools.

-3.2 Models for Estimating Principal VA
+Models for Estimating Principal VA